Physician Burnout vs. Fulfillment

 Why does having a sense of satisfaction and fulfillment as a modern doctor seem like such a struggle at times?
 There is an invisible battle going on, day-by-day between our search for a Fulfilling Career in Medicine and the hidden forces of Physician Burnout.

-In this article, originally published in the Sermo Speaker Series and on this physician burnout post on KevinMD.com, I will outline why this is not a “fair fight” and the latest physician burnout research evidence on what you can do to even the odds.
+In this article, I will outline why this is most certainly not a “fair fight” and the latest physician burnout research evidence on what you can do to even the odds.

 What is Physician Burnout Anyway?